Is killing killers killing?

 Which raises a question: Why does a majority of adults in the United States endorse the state's authority to kill its nastier criminals?
 Not only is the United States the only Western democracy that still endorses the ultimate sanction, in recent years we have expanded it.
 Congress not long ago authorized the death penalty for such federal crimes as peacetime espionage by military personnel and drug-related murders.

-Here in Illinois one of 38 states that condones capital punishment the General Assembly has expanded the list of crimes that automatically qualify a convicted murderer for death under its revised capital punishment statute.
-Today, death may be sought in Illinois for convicted killers (perhaps we should say convicted alleged killers) of police, correctional officers, firefighters or community policing volunteers, as well as those who kill multiple victims, kill while committing a hijacking or under any of the 14 other "aggravating factors."
+Here in Illinois, one of 38 states that condones capital punishment, the General Assembly has expanded the list of crimes that automatically qualify a convicted murderer for death under its revised capital punishment statute.
+Today, death may be sought in Illinois for anyone convicted of killing police or correctional officers, firefighters, or community policing volunteers, as well as those who kill multiple victims, kill while committing a hijacking, or under circumstances described by 14 other "aggravating factors."

 Nor does it save money.
 According to the Illinois Coalition Against the Death Penalty, it costs $2.5 million to execute a person in Illinois all those lawyers, one assumes—and only $600,000 to keep him in prison for life.
 And if the death penalty has not rid Illinois of murder, neither has it rid Illinois of murderers.
 Most murderers who might qualify for the needle are never caught, or plea-bargain themselves a lesser charge; if being killed for killing is not a cruel punishment, it certainly is an unusual one in Illinois.